 Ultimately, the solar panels you buy are going to provide dividends for years to come, because they’ll produce renewable energy that allows you to save huge on your utility bills.

-A lot of people ask: should I wait for better solar technology to come out before going solar?
+Question 2 after ‘how efficient are solar panels’: should I wait for better solar technology to come out before going solar?

 The short answer: No!